RonaldJerez/simpler-mocks/README.md

     Positional arguments:
     directory             The directory where mock api definition files are located.
 Glob syntax supported.
 Defaults to the current working directory.

     Optional arguments:
     -h, --help            Show this help message and exit.
     -v, --version         Show program's version number and exit.
     --port PORT, -p PORT  The port to run the server on.
 Defaults to a random open port if none is set.
     --silent, -s          Hides http access logs from the terminal.
+    --watch, -w           Watch the base directory for changes
 ```

 ## YAML Schema